Mental Health at University: Facts, Warning Signs and Immediate Help

 Is there a money-back guarantee?

 Some level of stress is normal.
 When it persists, causes physical symptoms, limits daily functioning, or leaves you feeling chronically exhausted, that's a signal.
-The checklist in section 3 of this article can help you assess your situation.
+The warning signs list earlier in this article can help you assess your situation.

 How long will I wait for a therapy spot?